advancedmysql/The-Art-of-Problem-Solving-in-Software-Engineering_How-to-Make-MySQL-Better/Chapter12.md

 ## 12.1 Improvements to Hypergraph Algorithms

-The goal is to make hypergraph algorithms practical while also improving their performance, including exploring parallel approaches for classical dynamic programming algorithms.
+The goal is to make hypergraph algorithms practical and enhance their performance, with a focus on exploring parallel approaches.

 ## 12.2 Practical Implementation of Paxos Log Persistence Functionality